epicweb-dev/app-launcher/README.md

   - `context` `<Function>` A function that returns the context object.
 The context object is later shared across the other options.
   - `env` `<Function>` A function that returns an object representing environment variables to add to the spawned application process.
   - `command` `<Function>` A function that returns a string indicating the CLI command to run the application (e.g. `npm start`).
-  - `ready` `<Function>` A function that must return a promise that resolves when the application is considered launched (e.g. wait for a process to be established on a certain port).
+  - `url` `<Function>` A function that returns the resolved application URL.
+You can compose the URL based on your `context` or wait for the `appProcess` stdout/stderr to print that URL, then return it.

 ### `waitForPort(port[, options])`